Readit News logoReadit News

 hezag commented on Bunster: Compile bash scripts to self contained executables github.com/yassinebenaid/... · Posted by u/thunderbong

-Phlogistique · 7 months ago
+Phlogistique · a year ago

 The README fails to address the elephant in the room, which is that usually shell scripts mainly call external commands; as far as I can tell there is no documentation of which built-ins are supported?